The Critical Node Game: Computational Experiments

 The motivation behind the values of the parameters is mainly empirical.
-The attacker's opportunity cost $\gamma$ is generally considered to be either $0$ or $0.1$ as attacking may expose the exact dynamics of the attack (e.g., the type of vulnerabilities exploited by the attacker) while not attacking may give time to the network operator to investigate on the attack.
-The magnitude of the mitigated-attack factor $\eta$ depends on the type of defensive resources deployed by the network operator; for instance, some firewall filtering rules may significantly slow down the overall network operations, whereas some may have milder effects on the network performance.
-Therefore, we select a low (i.e., $0.60$) and a high (i.e., $0.80$) value of $\eta$.
-The mitigation-without-attack factor $\epsilon$ is based on a $\eta$ plus an extra benefit (i.e., $\epsilon = 1.25 \eta$) since no attack is ongoing.
-The successful-attack factor $\delta$ is based on $\eta$ minus an extra cost due to the unmitigated attack (i.e., $\delta = 0.8 \eta$).
+The attacker's opportunity cost $\gamma$ is generally considered to be either $0$ or $0.1$ as attacking may expose the exact dynamics of the attack (\eg, the type of vulnerabilities exploited by the attacker) while not attacking may give time to the network operator to investigate on the attack.
+The magnitude of the mitigated attack factor $\eta$ depends on the type of defensive resources deployed by the network operator; for instance, some firewall filtering rules may significantly slow down the overall network operations, whereas some may have milder effects on the network performance.
+Therefore, we select a low (\ie, $0.60$) and a high (\ie, $0.80$) value of $\eta$.
+Since no attack is ongoing, the mitigation-without-attack factor $\epsilon$ is based on a $\eta$ plus an extra benefit (\ie, $\epsilon = 1.25 \eta$).
+The successful-attack factor $\delta$ is based on $\eta$ minus an extra cost due to the unmitigated attack (\ie, $\delta = 0.8 \eta$).
 The budgets $A$ and $D$ are strictly instance-dependent since they model the players' ability to select nodes in the network.
-In our instances, we consider large-scale attacks where the defender generally has resources to protect either $30\%$ or $75\%$ of the network, as of contractual agreements with the customers regarding the degradation of services (i.e., the so-called \emph{service level agreements}).
+In our instances, we consider large-scale attacks where the defender generally has resources to protect either $30\%$ or $75\%$ of the network, as of contractual agreements with the customers regarding the degradation of services (\ie, the so-called \emph{service level agreements}).
 As of these agreements, the defender may be contractually obliged to guarantee a minimal level of service to its customer.
 In contrast, the attacker can attack the $3\%,10\%$ or $30\%$ of the nodes according to their weights $a$.
 We generate $a,d$ as random integer vectors with entries in the range $[1,25]$.
 We generate $p^a$ and $p^d$ by starting from the same random integer vector with entries in the range $[1,25]$ and adding, for $p^a$ and $p^d$ separately, another random integer vector with the same characteristics.